UPPMAX/install-methods/apps/bioinfo/prank/prank-170427-install-README.md

 prank/170427
 ============

 They now provide precompiled binaries!
+Unfortunately they will not work on milou (gcc 2.14).

 <http://wasabiapp.org/software/prank/>